goshippo/about-us/README.md

       * It's about the journey; expect __failure__ along the way as it takes many iterations to find the right solution (if ever)
       * Practice makes perfect

- * __Confer not defer__ - Everyone's opinions matter and its important to having meaningful discussions
+ * __Confer not defer__ - Your opinions matter and its important to voice them and have meaningful discussions
       * Ideas are selected based on merit not the size of your title or the length of your tenure
       * Understand how your work will/can impact others
       * Its ok to disagree, the key is everyone is heard and we commit to one direction